Kristina01111000/Drws_site/README.md

 Double check all of patreon links
-Add links to the patreon on the four element institute Get a different picture for the youtube channel profile picture
+Add links to the patreon on the four element institute Get a different picture for the youtube channel profile picture send comments back on the emial he sent me for audio